openfarmcc/OpenFarm/README.md

 #### Sensitive Information

 All secrets (such as S3 credentials) are stored in ENV variables.
-You will need to set `app_environment_variables.rb` accordingly.
-See `example_app_environment_variables.rb` for an example.
+You will need to set `config/app_environment_variables.rb` accordingly.
+See `config/app_environment_variables.rb.example` for an example.

 #### Style Guides and formatting.